kumpmati/utu-dark-moodle/README.md

 # UTU Dark Moodle

-Dead simple chrome extension that adds a dark mode to the UTU Moodle website.
+Dead simple chrome extension that adds a dark mode to the UTU Moodle website, along with a button to toggle dark mode.

 ## How to install